 Understanding Your Debt Settlement Options:

 Many people often confuse debt settlement with debt consolidation, but they are in fact two very different approaches working towards the same goal.
-Debt consolidation works by combining multiple debts into a single loan at a lower interest rate, whereas debt settlement works by reducing the actual balance you owe to your creditors.
+A debt consolidation loan works by combining multiple debts into a single loan at a lower interest rate, whereas debt settlement works by reducing the actual balance you owe to your creditors.
+Both methods allow you to reduce the number of creditors you need to pay down to just one.
+The big difference is one way requires you to borrow more money and the other does not.

-Both have their advantages and disadvantages - settlement will normally get you out of debt faster while paying less, but consolidation has less impact on your credit.
+Both options have their advantages and disadvantages too.
+Settlement will normally get you out of debt faster while paying less, but consolidation has less impact on your credit.

 Every year in the United States, over 1 million people end up going bankrupt.
 With the exception of Chapter 13 bankruptcies, an individual who successfully files for bankruptcy is absolved from all debts after the few assets they have are distributed through the court system.

-Therefore, when a creditor is owed money by an individual that may end up going bankrupt, their options are generally partial or lower payments through debt settlements before it happens; or, if the individual ends up going bankrupt, little to nothing.
+Therefore, when a creditor is owed money by an individual that may end up going bankrupt, their options are generally partial or lower payments through debt settlements before it happens; or, if the individual ends up going bankrupt, little to nothing.piggy bank

 Feel like you're drowning in debt?
 You're not alone.
 Millions of Americans now more than ever are struggling with their finances.